Drew Goddard

-Andrew Brion Hogan Goddard (born 1975) is an American screenwriter, director, and producer most closely associated with the horror genre.
+Andrew Brion Hogan Goddard (born February 26, 1975) is an American filmmaker most closely associated with the horror genre.
 He began his career writing episodes for the television shows Buffy the Vampire Slayer, Angel, Alias, and Lost.
-After moving into screenwriting in film, he wrote Cloverfield (2008), World War Z (2013), and The Martian (2015), the last of these earning him a nomination for the Academy Award for Best Adapted Screenplay.
-In 2011, he made his directorial debut with The Cabin in the Woods.
+After moving into screenwriting in film, he wrote Cloverfield (2008), World War Z (2013), and two Andy Weir adaptations The Martian (2015) and Project Hail Mary (2026).
+For The Martian, he was nominated for the Academy Award for Best Adapted Screenplay.
+He also directed The Cabin in the Woods (2011) and Bad Times at the El Royale (2018).

-In 2015, Goddard created the Netflix series Daredevil.
+Goddard created the Netflix series Daredevil (2015–2018), a part of Marvel Cinematic Universe.
 He went on to direct several episodes of The Good Place and served as an executive producer for 10 Cloverfield Lane (2016) and The Cloverfield Paradox (2018), installments in the Cloverfield franchise.
-In April 2024, it was announced he would write and direct a new film in The Matrix franchise.

 Early life and education

-Goddard was born in Houston, Texas on February 26, 1975, to mother Colleen Mary Hogan and father Laurence Woodbury Goddard, both educators, and raised in Los Alamos, New Mexico.
+Goddard was born in Houston, Texas, on February 26, 1975, to mother Colleen Mary Hogan and father Laurence Woodbury Goddard, both educators, and raised in Los Alamos, New Mexico.
 He attended Los Alamos High School and then University of Colorado Boulder from which he earned, in 1997, a degree in English literature.

 Career

 2000s

 Goddard started his career as a staff writer for Buffy the Vampire Slayer and Angel, receiving a Hugo Award for Best Dramatic Presentation for the former.
 In 2005, he joined J. J. Abrams' Bad Robot team, where he wrote for both Alias and Lost, winning—along with the Lost writing staff—the Writers Guild of America (WGA) Award for Best Dramatic Series.
 In 2006, during its third season, Goddard became the co-executive producer of Lost.

 By February 2007, Goddard wrote his first feature, Cloverfield, directed by Matt Reeves and produced by J. J. Abrams.
 Cloverfield made $168 million on a $25 million budget.
 Empire named it the fifth best film of 2008, and the film then went on to win the year's Saturn Award for Best Science Fiction Film.